nikita-zotcik/Soundcloud-player/README.md

 # SoundCloud NgRx

-A basic SoundCloud API client built with Angular and NgRx.
-Try the [live demo](https://soundcloud-ngrx.herokuapp.com).
+A basic SoundCloud API client built with Angular and NgRx
 ![screenshot](http://i.imgur.com/A1Vlpi2.png)